vogler75/automation-gateway/README.md

   - [1.7 DDS Driver (subscribe and publish)](#17-dds-driver-subscribe-and-publish)
   - [1.6 Added GraphiQL (http://localhost:4000/graphiql/)](#16-added-graphiql-httplocalhost4000graphiql)
   - [1.5 OPC UA Schemas to GraphQL Schema Importer](#15-opc-ua-schemas-to-graphql-schema-importer)

+## 1.21.2 Fixes and SparkplugB for Kafka & MQTT Logger
+Kafka and MQTT Logger can now publish SparkplugB message format.

 ## 1.21.1 Fixes and SparkplugB for MQTT Client
 There is now a Format option for the MQTT client.
 It can now read SparkplugB messages from topics.
 You can use now a logger to log values from a MQTT broker which are in SparkplugB message format.
 You can also write values from GraphQL or publish a value from the MQTT server to the MQTT client.
 If the format of the MQTT client is set to SparkplugB, it will publish a SparkplubB message.